mdavid626/blog/_posts/2017-05-30-Full-screen-background-video.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dAWktz9doy4" frameborder="0" allowfullscreen></iframe>

 You will see the background cover image and then the first frame of the video.
 Do you see the problem?
 They are not positioned and stretched exactly the same.
 I think it is because of the aspect ratio of the video.
-So, we'll have to consider the aspect ratio of the browser window to set width and height pf the video.
+So, we'll have to consider the aspect ratio of the browser window to set width and height of the video.

 My video's aspect ratio is 16:9 so I'll use this code: